nycdotnet/docker-cheat-sheet/README.md

 Stop services and delete named volumes and anonymous volumes attached to containers `docker-compose down -v`

-Delete dangling images (generally safe and may reclaim lots of storage) `docker image prune`
+Delete dangling images (generally safe, and may reclaim lots of storage) `docker image prune`

 Delete images not used by existing containers (don't do unless you can redownload stuff that's not running!!)